MicrosoftDocs/cloud-adoption-framework/docs/migrate/index.md

 ## Migration effort

-The effort required to migrate workloads generally falls into three types of effort (or phases) for each workload: Assess workloads, Deploy workloads, and Release workloads.
+The effort required to migrate workloads generally falls into three types of effort (or phases) for each workload: assess workloads, deploy workloads, and release workloads.
 This section of the Cloud Adoption Framework teaches readers how to maximize the return from each phase required to migrate a workload to production.

 In a standard two-week long iteration, an experienced migration team can complete this process for 2-5 workloads of low-medium complexity.
 More complex workloads, such as SAP, may take several two-week iterations to complete all three phases of migration effort for a single workload.
 Experience and complexity both have a significant impact on timelines and migration velocity.